 With reference to the main causes of poor beneficiary response it is found that majority opined lack of involvement of beneficiaries as a major reason with 25(21.37%) strongly agreeing.
-29(24.79%) agreeing however overall a mixed response can be seen with almost 17(14.53%)neutral responses,18(15.38%)& 15(12.82%) responses in the disagree category, followed by reasons like ,lack of openness of the beneficiaries not considered by the agency with 21(17.95%)strongly agreeing,23(19.66%)agreeing however about 24(20.51%) gave neutral responses ,about

-20(17.09%) disagreed and 11(9.40%) strongly disagreed, deficiencies in needs-services match with 14(11.97%)responding as strongly agree,22(18.80%)responding as agree however almost 26(22.22%) disagreed and 13(11.11%) strongly disagreed.
-Other causes are lack of openness of the beneficiaries with agreeing.
-23(19.66%)agreeing however 21(17.95%) strongly about 20(17.09%) disagreeing and 11(9.40%) strongly disagreeing other causes are competition from another development agency, local prejudice, local politics and progress of the programme being too slow.
+29(24.79%) agreeing however overall a mixed response can be seen with almost 17(14.53%)neutral responses,18(15.38%)& 15(12.82%) responses in the disagree category, followed by reasons like ,lack of openness of the beneficiaries not considered by the agency with 21(17.95%)strongly agreeing,23(19.66%)agreeing however about 24(20.51%) gave neutral responses ,about 20(17.09%)disagreed and 11(9.40%) strongly disagreed, deficiencies in needs-services match with 14(11.97%)responding as strongly agree,22(18.80%)responding as agree however almost 26(22.22%)disagreed and 13(11.11%)strongly disagreed.
+Other causes are lack of openness of the beneficiaries with 21(17.95%) strongly agreeing, 23(19.66%)agreeing however about 20(17.09%)disagreeing and 11(9.40%) strongly disagreeing however about 20(17.09%)disagreeing and 13(11.11%)strongly disagreed.
+Other causes are lack of openness of the beneficiaries with 21(17.95%) strongly agreeing, 23(19.66%)agreeing however about 20(17.09%)disagreeing and 11(9.40%)strongly disagreeing other causes are competition from another development agency, local prejudice, local politics and progress of the programme being too slow.

 It can be concluded that majority of the companies opined lack of involvement of beneficiaries as a major reason for poor beneficiary response and lack of openness of the beneficiaries competition from another development agency, local prejudice, local politics and progress of the programme being too slow as other few reasons.

-95. Areas of Beneficiary Gains
+106. Areas of Beneficiary Gains

-With reference to the opinion of respondents with respect to beneficiary gain it is found that majority of the respondents have responded positively as opined by the respondents beneficiary gain is noticed by beneficiaries expressing satisfaction openly with 67(57.26%)responses in the strongly agree category and 25(21.37%)response in the agree category and extremely low response in the disagree and strongly disagree category. followed by change in the way of life of beneficiaries wit 57(48.72%)responses in the strongly agree category and 27(23.08%)in the agree category, other gains noted are requests for new projects, beneficiaries willing to be associated even after the withdrawal of the agency from the project, etc. It can be concluded that majority of the companies gave an extremely positive response w.r.t. areas of beneficiary gains as cited above which is a very positive indicator.
+With reference to the opinion of respondents with respect to beneficiary gain it is found that majority of the respondents have responded positively as opined by the respondents beneficiary gain is noticed by beneficiaries expressing satisfaction openly with 67(57.26%)responses in the strongly agree category and 25(21.37%)response in the agree category and extremely low response in the disagree and strongly disagree category. followed by change in the way of life of beneficiaries wit 57(48.72%)responses in the strongly agree category and 27(23.08%)in the agree category, other gains noted are requests for new projects, beneficiaries willing to be associated even after the withdrawal of the agency from the project, etc.

+It can be concluded that majority of the companies gave an extremely positive response w.r.t. areas of beneficiary gains as cited above which is a very positive indicator.

-96. Response on Functionaries
+107. Response on Functionaries

 With reference details of sources through which the response of the beneficiaries to various programmes and activities is determined it is found that majority of the respondents opined self appraisal and analysis with 54(46.15%)strongly agreeing ,21(17.95%)agreeing and a minimal response in the disagree category, followed by records and documents with 41(35.04%)strongly agreeing and 28(23.93%)agreeing , followed by response from beneficiaries with 34(29.06%)responding in the strongly agree category ,23(19.66%)in the agree category other sources are information from other functionaries and heads of divisions.

 It is concluded that majority of companies use a variety of methods to gather details on beneficiaries and response of functionaries through cross checks ,self appraisals records and document referrals etc.

-97. Reasons for Poor Beneficiary Response
+108. Reasons for Poor Beneficiary Response